The future HVNL should recognise technology and data that can deliver safety and efficiency benefits.

 Technology and data framework

-The HVNL contains a great deal of detail on specific areas where technology can be used to
+- The HVNL contains a great deal of detail on specific areas where technology can be used to demonstrate compliance, for example the Intelligent Access Program (IAP).

 Moving away from paper

-imposes a regulatory burden on heavy vehicle operators and drivers who must print, store, carry and
+- The HVNL requires paper documents to be carried by drivers.
+This imposes a regulatory burden on operators and drivers who must print, carry and produce paper documentation.